-In transitioning from a private company following our initial public offering in late 2017, we have made gradual changes to our executive compensation program to adopt practices that are appropriate for the company given our business, industry, growth and other factors.
+Over time, we have made gradual changes to our executive compensation program to adopt practices that are appropriate for the company given our business, industry, growth and other factors.
 Our compensation committee and board of directors believe it appropriate to continue to fine tune our executive compensation program but generally have avoided dramatic changes since we became a publicly traded company.
-We engaged an independent compensation consultant prior to our initial public offering to assist our compensation committee in determining executive compensation.
+We engaged an independent compensation consultant prior to our initial public offering to assist our compensation committee in determining executive compensation and have continued to work with our independent compensation consultant to review and update our executive compensation program.